Moral reasoning: Dual-process theory and social intuitionism

 Another study used variants of trolley problem that differed in the 'personal/impersonal' dimension and surveyed people's permissibility judgment (Scenarios 1 and 2).
 Across scenarios, participants were presented with the option of sacrificing a person to save five people.
 However, depending on the scenario, the sacrifice involved pushing a person off a footbridge to block the trolley (footbridge dilemma condition; personal) or simply throwing a switch to redirect the trolley (trolley dilemma condition; impersonal).
 The proportions of participants who judged the sacrifice as permissible differed drastically: 11% (footbridge dilemma) vs. 89% (trolley dilemma).
 This difference was attributed to the emotional reaction evoked from having to apply personal force on the victim, rather than simply throwing a switch without physical contact with the victim.
 Focusing on participants who judged the sacrifice in trolley dilemma as permissible but the sacrifice in footbridge dilemma as impermissible, the majority of them failed to provide a plausible justification for their differing judgments.
+Confirmation that the emotional component is a determining factor in deciding whether it is better to divert the course of a train rather than push a person onto the railway is supported by a study from the University of Chicago and Barcelona's Pompeu Fabra University.
+In this study, it was noted that if the question is asked in a foreign language, different results are obtained compared to using the mother tongue: Many more people justified the person's push from the overpass.
+This is thought to be due to the fact that, when one has to express oneself in a foreign language, one responds less emotionally, and it's easier to understand the ethical equivalence of the two decisions.
 Several philosophers have written critical responses on this matter to Joshua Greene and colleagues.